What type of account are you looking for?

 Things you should know

-- Westpac everyday account: To open a Westpac Life or Westpac eSaver account, you must hold a Westpac everyday account in the same name.
-Fees and charges apply on a Westpac everyday account.
+- Westpac everyday account: To hold a Westpac eSaver, customers, must hold a Westpac Transaction or savings account in the same name, Fees may apply on the other account.

-- Savings Goals: Both an account holder and an account signatory (where applicable) can use the Savings Goals feature in Online Banking, including to view, add, edit and delete the Savings Goals on Westpac Life or Bump Savings account.
-Online Banking Terms and Conditions apply.
+- Savings Goals: Both an account holder and an authorised user can use the Savings Goals feature, including to view, add, edit and delete the savings goals on a Westpac Life account.